iPhone 12 doesn't have a 120Hz display after all: One potential reason why

 ExpertiseHome Tips, including cooking, cleaning and appliances hacksCredentials

 National Silver Azbee Award for Impact/Investigative Journalism; National Gold Azbee Award for Online Single Topic Coverage by a Team; National Bronze Azbee Award for Web Feature Series

 The number of hertz a phone screen is able to display refers to its number of frames per second, which determines how fast and smooth the screen feels when you're scrolling through apps and web pages.
 It also affects how smooth supported games feel.

-Most phones have a 60Hz refresh rate.
-But some higher-end models, including the and the , have a rate of 120Hz, so it's surprising that Apple hasn't added it to its repertoire.
+have a 60Hz refresh rate.
+But some higher-end models, including the Samsung Galaxy S20 and the OnePlus 8 Pro, have a rate of 120Hz, so it's surprising that Apple hasn't added it to its repertoire.
 On Twitter, tech analyst and leaker Jon Prosser claimed the decision not to implement 120Hz in the iPhone 12 pro was made due to battery life issues, since 5G drains so much battery on its own.

 The iPhone 12 Pro models were also rumored to have Apple's proprietary ProMotion display, which you can find in